coldshrine/study-notes/books/effective-java.md

 Doc comments should be readable both in the source code and in the generated documentation.

 No two members or constructors in a class or interface should have the same summary description.

+When documenting a generic type or method, be sure to document all type parameters.